How to Bet on Boxing: 7 Terms, Tips and Strategies to Know

 In this example, the over/under is set at 9.5 Rounds.
 That means to cash the over, you need the fight to pass the 1:30 mark in Round 9.
 To cash the under, you'd need the fight to end before the 1:30 mark in Round 9.

 There are other props available for fights at most books.
 The include Method of Victory (KO, TKO, DQ vs. Decision), Time of Victory (Round 1, Round 2, etc.) or Will the Fight Go the Distance (Yes/No)?

 You will get a variety of prices for props like these derived from the moneyline and profile of the fighter.
 Present day Deontay Wilder is more likely to win a fight by knockout than Floyd Mayweather toward the end of his career, and will be priced as such.

 4. Implied Probability

 The first thing you should do when you are breaking down a fight (and handicapping any sport, really) is to convert the odds into probability.
 All odds correlate with an implied probability, and you can easily convert them here.

-Once again, using the GGG-Canelo II odds, let’s break it down.
+Once again, using the Canelo-Jacobs odds from the Westgate SuperBook, let's break it down.